 - only one case, the screen for that case relevant to the context of the search will be displayed,

 - more than one case, a list of search results will be displayed beneath the search query.
 Select the underlined case number to display the details of a case.

-Before you begin a new application, you should check that a similar trade mark has not already been registered in the same category of goods and services.
+Before you start a new application, you should check that a similar trade mark has not already been registered in the same category of goods and services.

 Using the search screen

 If you know the case number of the case you're looking for, enter this in the Trade Mark number field.
 You can search national trade marks and international registration numbers (IRNs) in a single search.

 If you know the title of the case you're looking for, or if you’re looking for cases with similar titles, use the Title field.